-Maintaining a 150 mm minimum clear space for both the NS1 and NS2 between each row is required for adequate structural support.
-A brick, wooden block, or other spacer is recommended to maintain the required spacing between the chamber feet.
+Maintaining a 130 mm minimum clear space for the NS5 and an 216 mm minimum clear space for the NS8 between each row is required for adequate structural support.
+A brick or other spacer is recommended to maintain the required spacing between the chamber feet.